7 Facts from our GenePlaza Review

 Downloading Your Data

-If a user purchased its DNA test, GenePlaza data is expected to be available within 8 to 10 weeks.
+If a user purchased its DNA test, GenePlaza data is expected within 8 to 10 weeks.
 The company specifies that users can start using the apps once the data has been produced.
 Furthermore, users can keep and download their data for the future.

 GenePlaza in the News